 - 1. Required Tools:

 - (1) Flat Head Screwdriver (-)

 - (2) Phillips Head Screwdriver (+)

 - (3) Multi-Meter

 - (4) 14mm Wrench x 2

 - (5) Power Drill with 7 /16" Drill-Bit

-- Check to ensure that your receiver is not set to the same channel (frequency) and ID code as any other systems in operation at the same facility (within 400 feet). - 3.
-Prior to installation, make sure that the crane or equipment itself is working properly. - 4.
-Use a multi-meter to check the voltage source available and ensure that the receiver voltage setting matches your power source. - 5.
-Prior to installation, switch off the main power source to the crane or equipment.
+- Check to ensure that your receiver is not set to the same channel (frequency) and ID code as any other systems in operation at the same facility (within 400 feet).

+- 3. Prior to installation, make sure that the crane or equipment itself is working properly.

+- 4. Use a multi-meter to check the voltage source available and ensure that the receiver voltage setting matches your power source.

+- 5. Prior to installation, switch off the main power source to the crane or equipment.

-8.2 Step By Step Installation
+8.2 Step-By-Step Installation

 - 1. Select a suitable location to mount the receiver. - 2.
 The location selected should have the antenna visible from all areas where the transmitter is to be used. - 3.
 The location selected should not be exposed to high levels of electrical noise. - 4.
 Ensure the selected location has adequate space to accommodate the receiver enclosure.
 Note that the receiver must be mounted vertical. - 5.
 The distance between the antenna and the control panel should be as far apart as possible (refer to the diagram above). - 6.
 Drill a hole on the control panel 10.5mm (7/16"). - 7.
 Install the mounting spring stud and tightened the two nuts. - 8.
-Connect the green/yellow output wire to GROUND. - For system wiring, please refer to the output contact diagram on page 9~10 or on the face of the receiver enclosure. - 10.
+If the control panel has a plastic surface, the extended grounding wire should be used. - 9.
+For system wiring, please refer to the output contact diagram on page 9~10 or on the face of the receiver enclosure. - 10.
 Ensure all wiring is correct and safely secured and that all fasteners are tightened. - 11.
 If an external antenna is used, make sure that the location of the antenna is visible to the ground below (refer to the diagram at right).